MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-kerberos-sso.md

 1. Open the enterprise application you created and select **Users and Groups** to assign access to the resource.

 ## Microsoft Entra ID joined devices - Password-based SSO
-Extra configuration beyond this guide is not needed if users use passwords to sign in to Windows.
+Extra configuration beyond this guide isn't needed if users use passwords to sign in to Windows.

 Microsoft Entra ID joined devices rely on the Active Directory domain and user information synchronized by Microsoft Entra ID Connect.
 The Windows domain controller locator finds the domain controllers because of the synchronization.
 The user’s User Principal Name (UPN) and password are used to request a Kerberos Ticket Granting Ticket (TGT).
 For more information about this flow, see [How SSO to on-premises resources works on Microsoft Entra joined devices](../identity/devices/device-sso-to-on-premises-resources.md).